sagarjethi/abroOS/README.md

 - [ ] Deployment documentation
 - [ ] Environment configuration
 - [ ] Monitoring setup
+- [ ] Security scanning
+- [ ] Performance monitoring

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📝 License